Welcome from the Tourism Information Service at Cabrera de Mar. This audioguide will show you the highlights of the city.

 The most important discoveries, however, are the imposing structures of what must have been a sumptuous palatial villa of uncommon luxury, possibly of Imperial ownership and perfectly adapted to the topography of the terrain, as well as a shrine and various items of worship.
 To begin with they must have worshipped the God Neptune and an unknown female divinity.
 Later it became a shrine to Mitra, the sun god of Iranian origins with fertility and health qualities.

 The devotion to the Persian God Mitra spread throughout the Empire’s military and merchant classes and was linked to circles of power and influence in the 2nd century BC.
 It was one of the so-called “mystic religions” which based itself upon the ideal of there being a better life and personal salvation after death.
 The religious centre of Can Modolell undoubtedly became a very influential instrument of power, control and social unity for the important political and administrative elite of the Romanised ancient Laietan people.
+The audioguide continues in the next section.

 The Church of Sant Feliu (Nº8)